ThiagoIsland/Net9GenericAPI/README.md

 # Things I still pretend to implement:

-•⁠  ⁠~~Other CRUD methods (Add User/Pessoa, Edit User/Pessoa, Remove User/Pessoa) and Dependecy Injection~~
+•⁠  ⁠~~Other CRUD methods (Add User/Pessoa, Edit User/Pessoa, Remove User/Pessoa) and Dependency Injection~~

 •⁠  ⁠Repository Layer and all others principles and concepts who makes this API be Clean ARCH